Finance in the cloud: how the financial sector uses cloud technologies

 It’s no secret that the financial services market has changed dramatically over the past decade.
 Thanks to digitalization, many banks and insurance companies have partially or completely switched from providing services offline to digital.
 In 2020, according to PWC analysts, it is online services that are the priority for financial sector players, and cybersecurity threats that are the main risk for them.
 Digital analytics has almost completely replaced other market forecasting tools, and the public cloud will become the main infrastructure model.

-Experts from IBM say the same, noting a new trend among banks, insurance companies, and financial technology companies.
+Experts from IBM note a new trend among banks, insurance companies, and financial technology companies.
 It is called the cloud-first strategy, where clouds are given priority in the business infrastructure.
 Let’s describe several scenarios in which cloud technologies are used by financial sector players to solve their daily tasks.

 1. Cloud for speeding up development and release of products and services